Q. What is the AGPT program?

 MCCC can provide you with an indication of your practice readiness to help guide your decisions.

-Practice readiness is assessed by MCCC through a process that involves a review of hospital statements that provide details of the rotations you have completed.
-This assessment occurs once have been accepted into the AGPT program and must be completed prior to taking part in a practice match within MCCC.
-The final decision sits with the Colleges.
+Practice readiness is assessed by MCCC through a process that involves a review of hospital statements of service that provide details of the rotations you have completed.
+This assessment is completed when you have been accepted into the AGPT program.

 Q. Does my ALS certificate cover me for the required CPR/BLS?

 A. BLS/CPR is a component of the ALS certificate.
-The BLS/CPR component is required to be updated annually.
-Where as the ALS itself is valid for 4 years.
+However, the BLS/CPR component is required to be updated annually, whilst the ALS component is valid for 4 years.
 If the ALS is undertaken within 12 months of commencement of training the CPR component will be current.
-If any longer, an updated CPR is required.
-Which must be an ARC approved course with course code HLTAID001.
+For further information on RACGPs BLS and ALS requirements please see here.

 Q. Where is GP training delivered?